About the CensusThe goal of the U.S. Census is to count every person living in the U. S. once, only once, and in the right place.

 - In case you miss the initial letter, every household that hasn’t responded by April will be mailed reminders.

-- Census workers will follow up in person with households that haven’t responded by May.
+- Beginning in June, Census workers will follow up in person with households that haven’t responded.

 What happens with your responses